City Guide to Mystic, Connecticut

 When I first arrived in Mystic, I headed straight to historic downtown!
 This lovely downtown area features cute New England architecture, great restaurants, cafés, boutiques, gift shops and other small businesses.

 In all honesty, the downtown area of Mystic is fairly small and you will walk through it pretty quickly, but if you take the time to enjoy everything the town has to offer, you could easily spend hours there.
+I found so many fun things to do with TripAdvisor.

 The first place I went to for lunch was called Chapter One.
 It was at this lovely restaurant that I enjoyed an amazing Connecticut lobster roll.
 If you have read my blog posts from the past, you definitely know that I LOVE lobster rolls.
 I preferably enjoy a warm brown butter lobster roll (Connecticut lobster roll) than a cold mayo one (Maine lobster roll), but I will surely eat either or.